 Toxic signals: bloating, nausea, indigestion, a tongue with a white or yellowish hue, yellowed eye whites.

 Contributing factors: too much alcohol; too much unhealthy saturated or trans fat; overuse of prescription and over-the-counter medications; environmental exposure to heavy metals.

 Daily detox: The liver is one of the body’s most powerful detoxifiers.
 It functions best when you eat more veggies, fewer processed foods, and less unhealthy fat, and when you keep your alcohol, sugar and caffeine intake low.

 The liver thrives in an alkaline environment.
 Most vegetables have an alkalizing effect on the body, as do lemons and limes — an easy addition to your next glass of water.
 Refined sugars, flours, meats and dairy all have an acidifying effect.
-(For more on acid-alkaline balance, see “The pH Factor” in the March 2007 archives.)
+(For more on acid-alkaline balance, see “The pH Factor”.)
 An excessive intake of unhealthy fats (particularly trans fats), sugars or alcohol can also bog down the liver, causing it to develop fatty deposits and become inefficient.
 Also limit your caffeine consumption.
 Its stimulating effect sets off a cascade of bodily reactions that can stress the liver and depress metabolism.

 Finally, take a pass on most white foods: white bread, white rice and white flour, all of which send blood sugar spiking and the liver into overdrive.
 Instead emphasize liver scrubbers like cruciferous veggies (cabbage, cauliflower, broccoli); leafy greens; sulfur-rich foods (garlic, onion, radish); and artichokes, beets, asparagus and celery.
-For more tips, see “Fast Track Liver Detox” in the May 2005 archives.
+For more tips, see “Fast Track Liver Detox”.